The Vermont Statutes Online

 (2) The special index and related documents specified in subdivision (1) of this subsection shall be confidential and shall be physically and electronically segregated in a manner that ensures confidentiality and that limits access to authorized persons.

-(3) Inspection of the expungement order and the certificate may be permitted only upon petition by the person who is the subject of the case.
-The Administrative Judge may permit special access to the index and the documents for research purposes pursuant to the rules for public access to court records.
+(3) Inspection of the expungement order may be permitted only upon petition by the person who is the subject of the case.
+The Chief Superior Judge may permit special access to the index and the documents for research purposes pursuant to the rules for public access to court records.